 Richard Feynman was a leading theoretical physicist who received a Nobel prize for his work in quantum electrodynamics.
 He was notorious for asking his fellow mathematicians to explain concepts in simple language to test their understanding.

-- How to Use the Feynman Technique to Learn Faster – with examples by College Info Geek
+- How to Use the Feynman Technique to Learn Faster – College Info Geek

-- Learning From the Feynman Technique – how Bill Gates got inspired and more on Medium
+- Learning From the Feynman Technique – Medium

-- The Feynman Technique: The Best Way to Learn Anything – a review by the FS blog
+- The Feynman Technique: The Best Way to Learn Anything – Farnam Street

 - Read the full script here – by Sprouts